shellscape/postcss-less/README.md

 [PostCSS Rule Node](https://github.com/postcss/postcss/blob/master/docs/api.md#rule-node)

-### rule.ruleWithoutBody
+### rule.empty

-Determines whether or not a rule has a body, or content.
+Determines whether or not a rule contains declarations.

+_Note: Previously `ruleWithoutBody`.
+This is a breaking change from v0.16.0 to v1.0.0._

 ```js
 import postCssLess from 'postcss-less';